chrishoina/python-ords-code-patterns/README.md

 # python-ords-code-patterns
+## Intended Audience
+I'm a python developer who is comfortable with python libraries but less so with databases and database schemas.
+I want to learn how python, it's popular libraries and ORDS APIs can work together to achieve my development goals.

+### Purpose
 Various small code snippets that use python to interact with Oracle REST Database Services (ORDS)

-Current open ORDS endpoints:
+## Current open ORDS endpoints:

-## Annual Characteristics of New Housing
+### Annual Characteristics of New Housing
 *The original dataset was retrived from: https://www.census.gov/construction/chars/; it has been transformed slightly so I could create various tables.
 The URIs are all open/unauthenticaed and are meant to be used as examples for their related python + ORDS enabled table code snippets.*

-### All tables (excluding the U.S. RSE/RS table) include:
+#### All tables (excluding the U.S. RSE/RS table) include:
 *These are all New U.S. single-family houses sold xfinance type used; depending on the table the years will range from 1978-2021*

 Data included: